iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 ### Problem Reports {#problem-reports}

 The following problem-report codes may be raised in the course of this protocol and are expected to be recognised and handled in addition to any general problem-reports.
-Implementers may also introduce their own application-specific problem-reports.
+Implementers may also introduce their custom application-specific problem-reports.

 For guidance on problem-reports and a list of general codes see [problem reports](../resources/problem-reports).